Are you interested in photography? Are you trying to figure out what kind of camera to buy? You probably are since you are reading this article.

 If this camera is not for you, check out others.
 Here is one competitor, the Canon PowerShot SX40 HS.
 This could be mistaken for a DSLR camera with its large black body and lens.
 But the lens doesn’t come off.
 It offers impressive 35X zoom range, fast continuous shooting, and very good image quality.

 There are a lot of control buttons on the body.
 A top mounted dial lets you change between shooting modes, and rear four-way jog wheel is used to scroll through menus, adjust ISO, set exposure, compensation, activate the self-timer, and toggle focusing modes.
-Sometimes the zoom settings create a lot of noise, so it gets 4 out of 5 stars.
+Sometimes the zoom settings create a lot of noise.

 Another competitor is the Fujifilm X-S1 which is another superzoom camera.
 It gives you 26x superzoom and is as big and heavy as an DSLR.
 But the zoom is longer than any interchangeable lens camera and it’s got a large rubberized manual zoom ring, and a sharp EVF.